 What is the prostate gland?

 What happens in BPH?
-What are symptoms of BPH?
+What are the symptoms of BPH?

 In BPH, the Prostate gland grows in size compressing the urethra which passes through the center of the Prostate.
 This can prevent the flow of urine from the bladder through the urethra to the outside.
 It can cause urine retention in the bladder resulting in the need to urinate frequently during the day and night.
 The problem may also result in slow flow of urine, the need to urinate urgently and difficulty starting the urinary stream.
 It can even result in more serious problems like urinary tract infections and complete blockage of the urethra, which may be a medical emergency and can lead to injury of the kidneys.

 BPH generally begins in a man’s 30s, evolves slowly, and most commonly only causes symptoms after 50.
 BPH is extremely common.
 Half of all men over 50 develop symptoms of BPH, but only 10% need medical or surgical intervention.

 Note: BPH is a benign condition.
 It is not Prostate Cancer.

 The inability to fully empty urine can cause bacteria to grow in the bladder.
 This can lead to urinary infections (UTIs).
 These infections may cause the urine to darken or result in foul-smelling or bloody urine.

 Bladder stones, like UTIs, usually occur due to an inability to empty the bladder completely, which is one of the main symptoms of BPH.
 Bladder stones are hard lumps of minerals in the bladder that form when urine in the bladder becomes highly concentrated.
 This causes the minerals in urine to crystallize.
 Stones can cause severe infections, blood in the urine, bladder irritation, and a blockage of urine flow.

 iii) Bladder and kidney damage